andrei-dobrisan/multifit/README.md

 ```

 The multifit function was coded to accepts a varied input in a relatively straightforward format.
 For a retaining wall problem the function expects three inputs for each level of differentiation.
 I.e. three inputs for pressure, three for shear, moment, rotation, deflection..
-The first input is the depth of the measurement, the second is the value and the thirs is the error.
+The first input is the depth of the measurement, the second is the value and the third is the error associated with that measurement.
+It is important that measurements and depths have consistent dimensions and signs across the differentiation chain.
+The error term has two parts, an absolute value and a relative component.
+To keep errors unitless, the absolute value of error is given as a percentage from the maximum reading of a particular property like moment.
+It is applied to all moment measurement equally.
+The relative error is also a percentage input and is taken as relative to how large each reading is.
+These two types of error inputs are set to account for the two possible sources of error in  calibrating an instrument.
+Errors in the axis intercept (absolute) and errors in the slope of the calibration curve (relative)